deepskies/deeplenstronomy/paper.md

 Due to the inherent dependence of the performance of ML approaches on their training data, the deep learning approach to SL detection is in tension with scientific reproducibility without a clear prescription for the simulation of the training data.
 There is a critical need for a tool that simulates full datasets in an efficient and reproducible manner, while enabling the use of all the features of the `lenstronomy` simulation API.
 Additionally, this tool should  simplify user interaction with `lenstronomy` and organize the simulations and associated metadata into convenient data structures for deep learning problems.
+Multiple packages have been developed to generate realistic training data by wrapping around `lenstronomy`: `baobab` [@baobab] generates training sets for lens modeling and heiarchical inference and the LSST Dark Energy Science Collaboration's `SL Sprinkler` [@lsstdescsl] imputes strongly lensed variable objects into catalogs and images.
+Nonetheless, the need for a simple, general tool capable of efficiently simulating any astronomical system in a reproducible manner while giving the user complete freedom to set the properties of objects remains.

 # Summary